ibm-cloud-docs/ContinuousDelivery/insights_integration.md

 This tool integration is available only on {{site.data.keyword.cloud_notm}} Public.
 It is preconfigured and does not require any configuration parameters.
 You cannot reconfigure this tool integration.
 {: tip}

-Add {{site.data.keyword.DRA_short}} to maintain and improve the quality of your code in {{site.data.keyword.Bluemix_notm}} by monitoring your deployments to identify risks before they are released.
+Add {{site.data.keyword.DRA_short}} to maintain and improve the quality of your code in {{site.data.keyword.cloud_notm}} by monitoring your deployments to identify risks before they are released.

 1. If you are configuring this tool integration as you are creating the toolchain, in the Configurable Integrations section, click **{{site.data.keyword.DRA_short}}**.
 1. If you have a toolchain and are adding this tool integration to it, from the {{site.data.keyword.cloud_notm}} console, click the menu icon ![hamburger icon](images/icon_hamburger.svg) and select **DevOps**.
 On the Toolchains page, click the toolchain to open its Overview page.
 Alternatively, on your app's Overview page, on the Continuous delivery card, click **View toolchain**.
 Then, click **Overview**.